 AXP / Softamp have been offering up high quality freeware for some time now.
 Every plugin they offer seems to be a hit with those who try them but I also feel there’s a ton of amp sim users that are completely unaware they exist.

-AXP/Softamp included the stock amp but also added the ability to switch from the stock to the AXP version of the plugin which changes elements in the amp’s gain staging and tone stacking areas.
+AXP/Softamp included the stock amp but also added the ability to switch from the stock to the AXP modded version of the amp.
 I felt there was a definite difference between the two though they are similar.
 I really prefer the AXP mod version but they both kick out great tones.

 The FM25 has a flat out phenomenal clean channel.
 The shimmer is always a good indication for me.
 When I say shimmer I mean there’s a nice sound to the pick response across a full chord.
 I find this to be a simple and effective way to hear quality if you have the volume up a bit.
 Lower quality plugins just don’t have that shimmer to them.
 The FM25’s clean tone is immaculate.
 I spent hours making tones for literally any clean application I could think of and it pulled them all off convincingly.
 Thumbs way up on the cleans.